donhk1011/UniversalTransferLearningLab/_pages/team.md

 {% endif %}

+I joined the Department of Artificial Intelligence at Korea University in Fall 2023.
+Please check our website.
+Please send an email if you are interested in our lab and in working with me.

+I was a research staff member at MIT-IBM Watson AI Lab.
+I obtained my PhD in the Image and Video Computing Group at Boston University, advised by Prof. Stan Sclaroff and Prof. Kate Saenko.
+I received my Master's degree in Computer Science from University of Southern California.
+I had been working on 3D face modeling and recognition with Prof. Gerard Medioni and Dr. Jongmoo Choi in Computer Vision Group.
+My research interests focus on representation learning in Computer Vision and Deep Learning.
+Here is <a href="https://scholar.google.com/citations?user=UsqNPH4AAAAJ&hl">Google Scholar</a>.

 ##  Students
 **We are  looking for new Master/PhD,PhD, Master students, and Postdocs to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/openings) **!**